-Fortran TQGSE (IMATR, IPREC, IMC,TEMP, X, VOLM,VOLP, IWSG, IWSE) C-interface tq_gse (TC_INT imatr,TC_INT iprec,TC_INT imc,TC_FLOAT temp,TC_FLOAT x,TC_FLOAT volm,TC_FLOAT volp,TC_INT iwsg,TC_INT iwse); Full name: Get interfacial energy between a matrix phase and a precipitate phase.
+Fortran TQGSE (IMATR, IPREC, IMC,TEMP, U, VOLM,VOLP, IWSG, IWSE) C-interface tq_gse (TC_INT imatr,TC_INT iprec,TC_INT imc,TC_FLOAT temp,TC_FLOAT u,TC_FLOAT volm,TC_FLOAT volp,TC_INT iwsg,TC_INT iwse); Full name: Get interfacial energy between a matrix ph ase and a precipitate phase.
 Purpose: With this subroutine the application program can estimate the interfacial energy between a matrix phase and a precipitate phase using thermodynamic data from a CALPHAD database.
 The approximation model is based on Becker's bond energy approach is available as the Interfacial Energy model included with the Property Model Calculator and Precipitation Module (TC-PRISMA).
-Arguments Name Туре Value set on call or returned IMATR Integer Set index of matrix phase IPREC Integer Set index of precipitate phase IMC Integer Set index of major component TEMP Double precision Set temperature in Kelvin X Double precision array Set overall alloy composition VOLM Double precision Set molar volume of matrix phase VOLP Double precision Set molar volume of precipitate phase IWSG Integer array Workspace IWSE Integer array Workspace
+For systems with interstitial elements note the following: • The composition array must contain so-called u-fractions . • Search for "u-fraction variable" in this PDF or press F1 to search the help. • The molar volumes of the matrix and precipitate should be with respect to substitutional elements.
+This can be achieved by first setting the component status to 'SPECIAL' for the interstitial elements with TQCSSC, and then retrieve the correct molar volume with TQGET1('VM',).
+Arguments Arguments Name Туре Value set on call or returned IMATR Integer Set index of matrix phase IPREC Integer Set index of precipitate phase IMC Integer Set index of major component TEMP Double precision Set temperature in Kelvin U Double precision array Set overall alloy composition in u-fraction VOLM Double precision Set molar volume of matrix phase with respect to substitutional elements